Kermesse (festival): Impact on other languages and cultures

 The word Kermess (generally in the form Kirmess) is applied in the United States to any entertainment, especially one organized in the interest of charity.
 The Dutch-American Village of Little Chute, Wisconsin, has celebrated Kermis annually since 1981.
 The Wallonian settlements in Door County, Wisconsin, also celebrate a "Kermis" with traditional Belgian dishes and events.
 Another American polity that celebrates this holiday is La Kermesse of Biddeford, Maine.
+The term "kirmess" was used in Staten Island in the late nineteenth century to denote an outdoor fundraising festival.
 The International School of Indiana, located in Indianapolis, Indiana, holds an annual Kermesse celebration with refreshments, carnival games and face-painting to celebrate the ending of the school year for their pre-elementary and elementary pupils.
 In the City of Halifax (Nova Scotia, Canada), a city with a limited Dutch heritage, kermesses have been held since 1907 as fundraisers for the local children's hospital.
 The École Française de Vancouver (ÉFIV) in North Vancouver, British Columbia (Canada), holds an annual kermesse with games, food, a pétanque tournament and community participation.

 The term has also had an influence on Ibero-American culture.
 Specifically in Paraguay, Mexico, Peru, Bolivia, Argentina and Chile, "kermeses" are held by churches and schools to raise funds.
 Many activities take place including "tombolas" where people buy tickets for drawings that always have awards from very minor items to bigger awards.
 In Brazil "quermesses" are usually held by churches during the early weeks of winter and in celebration of the widely popular Festa Junina festivities.

 The word also entered the Belarusian language as "кiрмаш" (kirmash) in the meaning of "fair".

 In Lithuanian language "kermošius" (kermoshius) means a fair after the mass in the church.

 Polish language uses word "kiermasz" which also started as a village church event but over time morphed into synonym for fair.

 In Romanian "chermeză" means party or banquet.

 In Italian "kermesse" means festival or show, especially one featuring many different acts.

 In the Turkish language "kermes" is a sale of ladies' handiwork for charity.